Berlin, 17 Jul 2018

-NOMAD Repository (= NOMAD) is a service provided by [MPCDF/FHI on behalf of Max-Planck-Society] for hosting, organizing and sharing materials data.
-Its aim is to provide a platform for granting access to materials data (= Content).
-NOMAD may be used by uploading Content to NOMAD (as Submitter) and by downloading (and using) Content from NOMAD (as Downloader).
-Content uploaded to NOMAD is made available subject to the rules of the Creative Commons Attribution 3.0 License.
+NOMAD Repository and NOMAD Tools (= NOMAD Services, Services) are managed by [MPCDF and FHI on behalf of Max-Planck-Society] for hosting, organizing, sharing, visualizing and analyzing materials data.
+Also other sites can provide the Services.
+Their aim is to provide a platform for granting access to materials data (= Content) for discovering, viewing and analyzing it.
+NOMAD may be used by uploading Content to NOMAD (as Submitter), by downloading (and using) Content from NOMAD or via the NOMAD browser based Big-Data Analytics Toolkit, Encyclopedia or Advanced Visualization or VR-libraries (= Tools, as User).
+Content uploaded to NOMAD is made available subject to the rules of the Creative Commons Attribution 4.0 License.

-By using any of the services available at this website (https://repository.nomad-coe.eu) (Services) through either registering, uploading, downloading or using Content you represent that you have the legal authority to accept these Terms and that you agree to be bound by them.
+By using any of the services available at this website (https://www.nomad-coe.eu) (= Services) through either registering, uploading, downloading or using Content you represent that you have the legal authority to accept these Terms and that you agree to be bound by them.

 Provider reserves the right to modify or add to these Terms without giving specific notice.
 All revised Terms apply to the use of the Services from the date of their publication on this website.